ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/environment-setup/windows-setup.md

 {: .callout-blue}

 1. Open Git Bash
-1. Paste `ssh-keygen -t ed25519 -C "your_email@example.com"`, change the email to the one tied to your Github account, and press `Enter`.
+1. Paste `ssh-keygen -t ed25519 -C "your_email@example.com"`, change the email to the one tied to your Github account (keep the quotes), and press `Enter`.
 1. You will be prompted to specify a location to save the SSH key.
 Press `Enter` to specify the default location.
 1. You will likely be prompted to enter a passcode.
 Press `Enter` twice to specify no passcode.